fraunhoferfokus/node-hbbtv/Readme.md

 1. start `hbbtv` module in `terminal` mode: `hbbtv -m terminal -p 8080`
 2. start `hbbtv` module in `cs` mode: `hbbtv -m cs -p 8090`
-   > It is possible to start `hbbtv` in `terminal` and `cs mode on different ports on the same device.
+   > It is possible to start `hbbtv` in `terminal` and `cs` mode on different ports on the same device.
-   > For better understanding, it is recommended to use two different devices one for terminal and one for cs. both devices must be
+   > For better understanding, it is recommended to use two different devices one for `terminal` and one for `cs`. both devices must be
    > in the same network in order to discover and communicate with each others using DIAL and WS.

 3. open CS Web App `http://fraunhoferfokus.github.io/node-hbbtv/www/cs-app.html#port=8090` in a browser on the same device from previous step where `hbbtv` is started in `cs` mode.